 Ages 11 to 14: Show a variety of purposes for money

 By this time, children are generally old enough to understand that money can have multiple uses.
-They need to understand that money can be saved for the long term (such as for a college education), stashed aside for emergencies, donated to those in need, and, of course, spent on things they want.
+They need to understand that money can be saved for the long term (such as for a college education), stashed aside for emergencies or a rainy day, donated to those in need, and, of course, spent on things they want.